What to Do When Your Doctor Won’t Fully Support Your Disability Claim

 How Do Insurance Companies Evaluate Conflicting Medical Opinions?

-If there is a conflict, insurers may rely on their own medical reviewers.
-These reviewers often conduct file reviews rather than in-person exams.
+Insurance companies review all available evidence and may give more weight to certain opinions over others.
+Factors include specialization, consistency, and how well the opinion is supported by objective findings.
+If there is a conflict, insurers may rely on their own medical reviewers, who often conduct file reviews rather than in-person exams.
 When the record lacks detailed support from treating providers, insurers may use that gap to justify a denial.

 A denial based on insufficient medical support should be addressed by strengthening the record before appealing.
 The appeal stage is often the last opportunity to submit new evidence, especially in ERISA-governed claims.
 This may involve obtaining additional medical opinions, updated test results, or detailed functional assessments.

 Written statements from treating providers, even if brief, can also help clarify limitations.
-Organizing and submitting a complete record is essential before the appeal deadline.
+Organizing and submitting a complete record is key before the appeal deadline.

 How Does ERISA Affect Disability Claims With Limited Doctor Support?

 ERISA governs many employer-sponsored disability insurance plans and places strict limits on how claims are reviewed.
 The administrative record created during the claim and appeal process is often the only evidence a court will consider.

-This means that missing or incomplete medical opinions can have a lasting impact.
+This means missing or incomplete medical opinions can have a lasting impact.

 If a treating doctor does not fully support the claim, it becomes even more important to include alternative evidence before the appeal is finalized.

-Can Non-Medical Evidence Help Support A Disability Claim?
+Can Non-Medical Evidence Help Support a Disability Claim?

-Yes, non-medical evidence can support how a condition affects daily functioning.
-While medical documentation is primary, other evidence can provide context.
+Non-medical evidence can support how a condition affects daily functioning.
+While medical documentation is primary, other evidence can provide important context.
 Statements from employers, coworkers, or family members can describe observed limitations.

 Job descriptions can help show why certain restrictions prevent work.
 Personal logs documenting symptoms and daily challenges may also support the overall claim.

 Frequently Asked Questions